Dageus/homelab/docs/proxmox/lxc_container.md

 dpkg-reconfigure --priority=low unattended-upgrades
 ```

-to check the status of the service (to see if it's running), run:
+To check the status of the service (to see if it's running), run:

 ```sh
 systemctl status unattended-upgrades.service
 ```

-if the system is not enabled, run:
+If the system is not enabled, run:

 ```sh
 systemctl enable unattended-upgrades
 systemctl start unattended-upgrades
 ```

-the logs can be seen in `/var/log/unattended-upgrades/`
+The logs can be seen in `/var/log/unattended-upgrades/`

+And this is generally the configurations you need for your LXC containers, of course there are a lot more options, but for starters this is good enough.